 and claims settlement costs, where applicable.

 ii.
-Claims by death and rider are accounted when
+Claims by death and rider are accounted

-intimated.
-Intimations up to the end of the period
+when intimated.
+Intimations up to the end

-are considered for accounting of such claims.
+of such claims.

 iii.
 Claims by maturity are accounted on the